 I’ve written a few posts about my favorite self improvement podcasts – you can see them all HERE.
-But lately I’ve gotten into crime podcasts and I’m hooked.
-I loved Gangster Capitalism, The Dropout, Dr. Death, and now I’m currently listening to Serial and Missing Richard Simmons.
+Last year I got super into crime podcasts.
+I loved Gangster Capitalism, The Dropout, Dr. Death, Serial and Missing Richard Simmons.

 I wrote a post a long time ago about some advice that my mom gave me when I got married.
 She told me that if I wanted to be happy, I needed to make my own sunshine.
 As a kid, there are so many people working to make your life happy and fun, but as an adult you don’t have that.
 So if you want your life to have those happy fun things, you need to make it happen.

 I think all of us fall into a comparison rut with social media — I certainly do!
 But if I’m ever feeling down on myself or lonely, which I do sometimes, I force myself to do something about it.
 I schedule a date night with my husband, or I unplug for the night and just spent uninterrupted time with my family.
 Or I text my friends and set up a girls night.
 Or do a group text to catch up with a bunch of friends at once.
 One of my favorite things to do my friends in California was to throw a fancy dinner party (you can see some of them RIGHT HERE!).
 Everyone loves an invite to a party and a chance to dress up and hang out with friends!

 Don’t rely on other people to make your life happy — you are in charge of your happiness, so make the effort to make your life happy!
 And chances are if you’re feeling lonely, other people are too, so be the one to help make everyone feel a little happier!

 IF YOU LIKED THIS POST, YOU MIGHT ALSO LIKE THESE POSTS: